Granulomatosis With Polyangiitis

-Wegener's granulomatosis is a disorder characterized by inflammation of small and middle-sized blood vessels.
+Granulomatosis with polyangiitis (formerly known as Wegener's granulomatosis) is a disorder characterized by inflammation of small and middle-sized blood vessels.

-The inflammation from Wegener's Granulomatosis is so destructive that it causes lumps (called granulomas) to form in the sinuses, nose, ears, and lungs.
-Wegener's granulomatosis can also affect small vessels in the kidneys, the skin, eyes, heart, and nervous system.
+The inflammation from granulomatosis with polyangiitis is so destructive that it causes lumps (called granulomas) to form in the sinuses, nose, ears, and lungs.
+Granulomatosis with polyangiitis can also affect small vessels in the kidneys, the skin, eyes, heart, and nervous system.